godwokenrises/godwoken-web3/docs/compatibility.md

 ### Transfer Value From EOA To EOA

-since there is no native token in Godwoken Polyjuice(while Ethereum has ETH as its native token), we disable transferring value from eoa to eoa ability in the Polyjuice EVM.
+Since there is no native token in Godwoken Polyjuice(while Ethereum has ETH as its native token), we disable transferring value from EOA to EOA ability in Polyjuice EVM.

-result:
+### Result

 - in the following RPCs, to_address parameter **CAN NOT** be EOA address:
   - eth_call
   - eth_estimateGas
   - eth_sendRawTransaction

-recommend workaround:
+#### Recommend workaround

-- use Erc20 contract transfer function for transferring the token you want
+- Use the `transfer function` in [CKB_ERC20_Proxy](https://github.com/nervosnetwork/godwoken-polyjuice/blob/3f1ad5b/solidity/erc20/README.md) contract [combined](https://github.com/nervosnetwork/godwoken-polyjuice/blob/3f1ad5b322/solidity/erc20/SudtERC20Proxy_UserDefinedDecimals.sol#L154) with sUDT_ID = 1 (CKB a.k.a. pETH).

 ## EVM compatibility